cran-task-views/DynamicVisualizations/DynamicVisualizations.md

 ## Specialized map packages

+### The leaflet family

 The `r pkg("leaflet", priority = "core")` package is one of the most popular JS libraries for interactive maps.
 It supports creating maps for a wide range of R objects, including data frames, sf, GeoJSON/TopoJSON, raster images from the `terra` or `raster` packages.
 The package allows flexible customization of display and interactive options: enhencing tooltips and labels with CSS, changing basemap styles and showing/hideing layers through clicking the legend, customized marker icons via URL links and Font Awesome, a variety of basemap options, (including Open Street Map, Stamen, Stadia, ESRI, and customized map tiles), distance and area calculation from clicking points on the map (with `addMeasure()`), a mini global map for zooming, just to name a few.
 Leaflet maps can cross-talk with other interactive visualizations through the `r pkg("crosstalk")` package.
 The ecosystem is further enhanced through plugins:

-- `r pkg("leafpop")`: display static plots in the tooltip popups,
+- `r pkg("leafpop")` displays static plots in the tooltip popups,
-- `r pkg("leafsync")`: display multiple synced leaflet maps in small multiples,
+- `r pkg("leafsync")` displays multiple synced leaflet maps in small multiples,
-- `r pkg("leaflet.minicharts")`:  display glyphs (pie and bar), with animation, on the map.
+- `r pkg("leaflet.minicharts")` displays glyphs (pie and bar), with animation, on the map.
-- `r pkg("leaflegend")`: add customized images as marks and in the legend,
+- `r pkg("leaflegend")` adds customized images as marks and in the legend,
-- `r pkg("leaflet.multiopacity")`: provide controls the opacity over different plot layers
+- `r pkg("leaflet.multiopacity")` provides controls the opacity over different plot layers
-- `r pkg("leafem")`: support GIS-related layers, (e.g. Cloud Optimized Geotiff (COG), stars/rasters images)
+- `r pkg("leafem")` supports GIS-related layers, (e.g. Cloud Optimized Geotiff (COG), stars/rasters images)
-- `r pkg("leafgl")`: render large scale data (e.g. 1 million points or 100k polygons) with the WebGL framework,
+- `r pkg("leafgl")` renders large scale data (e.g. 1 million points or 100k polygons) with the WebGL framework,

+### Others

-The `r pkg("tmap")` package provides a ggplot2-styled grammar of graphic for thematic maps (both static and interactive) and uses leaflet for interactive map rendering.
+- The `r pkg("tmap")` package provides a ggplot2-styled grammar of graphic for thematic maps (both static and interactive) and uses leaflet to render interactive maps.

-The `r pkg("mapview")` package creates quick leaflet and mapdeck maps with short syntax from common spatial classes in R such as `sf`, `raster` and `stars`.
+- The `r pkg("mapview")` package creates quick leaflet and mapdeck maps with short syntax from common spatial classes in R such as `sf`, `raster` and `stars`.

-## Large scale rendering

-When working with large scale spatial data, graphic libraries are usually used for rendering maps and this includes

-- `r pkg("mapboxer")` via Mapbox,
-- `r pkg("deckgl")` via Deck.gl, and
+- The `r pkg("mapboxer")` package interfaces with Mapbox GL JS to create interactive maps.
+It leverages resources from the JS library for basemap styles, aesthetics controls, interactive controls, including interactive filtering ("expressions") and point clustering.
+- The `r pkg("deckgl")` package interfaces with deckgl for interactive maps.
+It offers an interactive editor to fine tune the map (`add_json_editor()`).
-- `r pkg("mapdeck")` via Mapbox GL and Deck.gl.
+- The `r pkg("mapdeck")` package interactive visualization for large data sets via Mapbox GL and Deck.gl.
+It supports a wider set of objects including data frame, sf (sfencoded, sfencodedLite), geojson/json/GeoJSON.

-# Networks and trees
+# Networks

-For network diagrams, the most common interactivity needed is to select and highlight connected nodes.
-Most of the dynamic networks interface with JS libraries:

-- networkD3 (D3.js)
-- visNetwork (vis.js)

-The `r pkg("sigmajs")` package builds the networks through a structured grammar approach.
+Packages are available for plotting simple networks:

+- The `r pkg("sigmajs")` package has its own grammar for constructing network diagrams.
+It supports data structure from `igraph` and `gexf` and can use various `igraph` layouts to display the network.
+The package has also implemented plugins from the `sigma.js`, which includes highlight neighbour nodes and apply customised images for nodes.
+- The `r pkg("networkD3")` package (*D3.js*) produces simple/force network, sankey diagram, dendrogram.
+The visualization can be created from `igraph` objects.
+- The `r pkg("visNetwork")` package (*vis.js*) creates network diagrams through node and edge data frames.
+It support visualizing classification tree results from the `rpart` package.
+- The `r pkg("collapsibleTree")` package creates collapsible tree diagram to visualise hierarchical data structures based on D3.js.
+It supports clicking on tree nodes to expand and collapse child nodes, as well as tooltips and zooming.

 # Miscellaneous